Sustainability and ESG

 Decarbonising our Terminal Operations

-We are also looking to see how we can support our customer’s ships stopping at our terminal, for example it may be in supporting the deployment of onshore power in collaboration with relevant harbour authorities over the coming years.
-These would be multiyear projects that will require the collaboration of various stakeholders in our ports including the port authorities, the government, the electric supply companies given the infrastructure required and our customers, our shipping operators.
+We are also looking to see how we can support our customer’s ships utilising our terminal, for example in supporting the deployment of onshore power in collaboration with relevant harbour authorities over the coming years.
+The wider grid capacity continues to be a significant bottleneck to this development in the short to medium term.

 Our Multimodal approach

-Passenger Rail and Sail
+Passenger Sail and Rail

 Ferries and trains are highly energy-efficient compared to air travel, emitting just a fraction of CO2 per tonne-km.